Negotiating Business School Scholarships – It Doesn’t Hurt to Ask

 Once you know the process, it’s time to frame up your request.
 It should be concise but also gracious and honest.

-In addition to reiterating that you are thankful for the opportunity to attend, a best practice is to restate succinctly why the program in question is best suited to help you achieve your goals.
+Reiterate your gratitude for the admission.
+Then, succinctly explain why this specific program aligns with your professional goals.
 Be sure to do this in a way that is unique to both you and the program at hand – if your ‘why business school X’ argument could apply to any other program or any of your peers, it is not specific enough to be impactful.

 Next comes your ‘ask’.
 Brief context is helpful so that they know your request is sincere.
 If you have a competing offer, mention it here.
 Or, if your financial circumstances have changed since you submitted your application, making it more difficult to afford tuition, be upfront about it.
-The rationale for your request, beyond just wanting to lower the cost of your MBA, goes a long way.
+Providing a rationale that extends beyond mere cost reduction significantly strengthens your leverage.

 After you share your rationale, politely ask if they can reconsider you for scholarship opportunities.
 While you may have a ‘number’ in your head that would sway your decision, it’s best to keep your request open ended so as not to sound demanding.
 Close by thanking them for their time and, once again, for the offer of admission.